Mortgage Calculator

 HOA dues are usually not part of the loan itself, but they still affect what you may need to budget each month for the home.

-Common ways include buying a less expensive home, making a larger down payment, choosing a longer term, lowering taxes or HOA assumptions, or qualifying for a lower interest rate.
+Common ways include buying a less expensive home, making a larger down payment, choosing a longer term, lowering taxes, insurance, HOA, or PMI assumptions where appropriate, or qualifying for a lower interest rate.

 Related Calculators